-4. Now, double click on “LocalState” folder to open it.
-In LocalState folder check if you can find “cache” folder.
+5. Now, double click on the “LocalState” folder to open it.
+In the local state folder, check if you can find the “cache” folder.

 a.
-If you see ‘cache‘ folder is there, right click on it and then click on “Rename“.
+If you see the ‘cache‘ folder is there, right-click on it and then click on “Rename“.
 Name the folder to “cache.old“.

-Now, again right click in the blank space, and then click on “New” and then click on “Folder” to create a new folder.
+b.
+Now, again right-click in the blank space, and then click on “New” and then click on “Folder” to create a new folder.
 Name the folder as “cache“.

-b.
-If you don’t see any ‘cache‘ folder, simply right click in the blank space, and then click on “New” and then click on “Folder” to create a new folder.
+c.
+If you don’t see any ‘cache‘ folder, simply right-click in the blank space, and then click on “New” and then click on “Folder” to create a new folder.
 Name the new folder as “cache“.

 Close File Explorer window on your computer.